pappasam/latexbuild/README.rst

     \end{document}

-Now that the temlate has been created, the accounting professor can create his syllabus in the following way:
+Now that the template has been created, the accounting professor can create his syllabus in the following way:

 .. code:: tex